Even high achieving individuals experience impostor syndrome; here's how Susan learned to manage it.

 A short story on flying daggers and life's challenges.

 Time to clear the cache, evaluate existing processes, and start new threads.

-Learn how he switched from engineering to data science, what "senior" means, and how writing helps him.
+How he switched from engineering to data science, what "senior" means, and how writing helps.

 Data cleaning, transfer learning, overfitting, ensembling, and more.